 All teaching assistants have received up to date training on epi-pen and individual children’s specific needs

-Who else might be involved in supporting
+Who else might be involved in supporting my child?

 If your child is identified as needing SEN Support the following may be involved in supporting your child: